petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/retirement/dcsv2-series-retirement.md

 By migrating to newer VM series, you gain access to improved price-performance ratios, broader regional availability, and the latest hardware capabilities.

 ### How does the DCsv2-series retirement affect me?
-If you are running your workload on DCsv2-series SKU, either by using virtual machines or by having app-enclave aware containers running on Azure Kubernetes Service (AKS), this retirement will affect you.
+If you are running your workload on DCsv2-series SKU, either by using virtual machines, Virtual Machine Scale Sets (VMSS) or by having app-enclave aware containers running on Azure Kubernetes Service (AKS), this retirement will affect you.

 After June 30, 2026, any remaining DCsv2-series virtual machine subscriptions will stop working, and will no longer incur billing compute charges.